taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop-old-axios/typescript/README.md

 ##### model_config: [`ModelConfigChatRequest`](./models/model-config-chat-request.ts)<a id="model_config-modelconfigchatrequestmodelsmodel-config-chat-requestts"></a>

+The model configuration used to create a chat response.

 ##### project: `string`<a id="project-string"></a>

 Unique project name.
 If no project exists with this name, a new project will be created.